Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The fundamental building blocks, out of which all the material universe is made, are nebulous and abstract.
 They are fluid-like substances, the quantum fields, which are spread throughout the entire universe and ripple in strange and interesting ways.
 The ripples and waves of this fluid get tied into little bundles of energy by rules of quantum mechanics, and those bundles of energy are what we call particles like electrons.
 Get your mind around that.

-David Tong explains that what we think of as a vacuum, when all air is removed and nothing remains is actually seething with activity.
+David Tong explains that what we think of like a vacuum when all air is removed and nothing remains is actually seething with activity.
 There are quantum vacuum fluctuations.
 You’ll see an animation of this about 23 minutes into the video and he says they are very complicated.
 These fluctuations can be measured so we know they’re there.
 They are the quantum fields and are so complicated, we don’t know where to begin in how to explain them.
 Just try and get your mind around the fact that a vacuum is full of activity and there’s plenty of stuff there.

 The bottom line here is that the reality of quantum fields is a revolutionary idea regarding the understanding of what solid matter really is.
 Not solid at all.
 But rather vibrations of intermingled fields throughout the universe.
 Frankly, it’s a concept that is very difficult to grasp.